Bob Kaufman: Poetry

-Poet Jack Micheline said about Kaufman, "I found his work to be essentially improvisational, and was at its best when accompanied by a jazz musician.
+Poet Jack Micheline said "I found his work to be essentially improvisational, and was at its best when accompanied by a jazz musician.
 His technique resembled that of the surreal school of poets, ranging from a powerful, visionary lyricism of satirical, near dadaistic leanings, to the more prophetic tone that can be found in his political poems."

-Kaufman said of his own work, "My head is a bony guitar, strung with tongues, plucked by fingers & nails."
+Kaufman said "My head is a bony guitar, strung with tongues, plucked by fingers & nails."

 After learning of the assassination of John F. Kennedy, Kaufman took a Buddhist vow of silence that lasted until the end of the Vietnam War in 1973.
 He broke his silence by reciting his poem "All Those Ships that Never Sailed," the first lines of which are: